Abdullah Shehab

 Senior Consultant Cardiologist, Fujairah Hospital, Fujairah, United Arab Emirates

-Dr. Amrish Agrawal is Senior Consultant in Cardiology at Fujairah Hospital, United Arab Emirates and Associate Professor of Medicine at RAK University of Health Sciences.
-He is board certified in cardiology India and UK and Australia and is an Elevated Fellow of Royal College of Physicians of Glasgow, Edinburgh as well as of American College of Cardiology.
-He has long experience as Consultant in India, Saudi Arabia and UAE.
-Invited Faculty and Speaker in numerous international meetings such as EuroEcho, World Congresses across the globe and ACC and ESC meetings.
-More than 20 publications in peer reviewed journals, author of chapters in many books and International member of Editorial boards.
-He is Principal investigator for many international registries at the Middle East and Global levels including PACT MEA, FLOW, CEPHEUS, GARFIELD, etc.
+Dr. Amrish Agrawal is Senior Consultant in Cardiology and Associate Professor at Fujairah Hospital, EHS, UAE He is board certified in cardiology from India, UK and Australia and a Fellow of Royal college of physicians, UK as well as American College of Cardiology.
+He is Invited Faculty and Speaker in numerous international meetings such as EuroEcho, World Congresses across the globe and ACC and ESC meetings.
+More than 20 publications in peer reviewed journals, author of more than 12 chapters in many books of Heart failure and imaging and international member of Editorial boards.
+Principal investigator for many international registries at the Middle East and Global levels including INFLAMM, i3 Study, PACT MEA, FLOW, CEPHEUS, GARFIELD, etc.

 Interventional Cardiology and Critical Care Cardiology, Director Cardiac Intensive Care Unit, Centennial Medical Center, Nashville, Tennessee, United States of America